 The enemy of our souls hates the Jewish people with a special hatred because God has chosen them to play an important part in God’s redemptive plan for the world – past, present and future.
 And Satan doesn’t have to look far to find willing individuals who will cooperate and become agents in his quest to destroy and defame the people of Israel as much as possible.
-The evidence is sadly strewn throughout history – the murdered worshipers in Pittsburgh just the latest victims of this ongoing onslaught.
+The evidence is sadly strewn throughout history.

 How can Gentiles stand against antisemitism?

 “You cannot love God”, warned Corrie Ten Boom, “without loving the Jewish people”.
 It is shocking that this even needs to be pointed out, yet Church history makes extremely uncomfortable reading when it comes to the treatment of the Jews.
 But what can Christians do to stand against antisemitism today?

 We cannot underestimate the impact of our prayers.
 Let’s pray for the bereaved, for the frightened Jewish communities facing antisemitism in the US, in France, in the UK, and all over the world.
 We must also pray for their enemies.
 Pray for those trapped in webs of bitterness and lies.
 Pray for Christians who are blinded to the truth about God’s heart for His people.
 You can be sure that your prayers will be reaching the Father’s heart, and we know that if we pray in accordance with His will, He hears, and He will answer.

 You could also send a letter to a synagogue near you to let them know that you are praying for them, standing with them, and that you care.
 It will mean a lot.

 2. Publicly stand up for the truth and denounce lies